 Table 4-10.
-Number of vessels with landings of snapper grouper with pots; number of vessels with landings of snapper grouper who requested tags; mean, minimum, maximum, median number of tags requested for fishermen who fished with pots; and mean, minimum, maximum number of pots fished.
+Number of vessels with landings of snapper grouper with pots; number of vessels with landings of snapper grouper who requested tags.
+Mean, minimum, maximum, median number of tags requested for vessels that fished pots; and mean, minimum, maximum number of pots fished for vessels that requested tags.